lennart-benschop/arturo/documents/kernel.md

 In the USB system keyboards and mice are standard devices and they behave in the same way.
 They may have additional information, and layouts and buttons, but they can be handled with the same code and localisation of the keyboard.

 Gamepads come in the 'other devices' class and have to be handled individually.
-It is recommended to use the Olimex SNES style PC joypads, (081F:E401) but if you have another device it can be added.
+It is recommended to use the Olimex SNES style PC joypads, (081F:E401) https://www.olimex.com/Products/Retro-Computers/USB-GAMEPAD/ but if you have another device it can be added, and some Chinese SNES pad clones from Amazon may work, or may be made to work.

 Similar types of device with different VID:PID values may work if those values are simply added to the dispatcher in gamepad_drivers.c ; but anything else will require a new driver.